faculty & staff

 secondary Vice Principal &

-Trevor Small is the Director of Guidance and Head of Secondary Mathematics at Everest Academy.
-He has over a decade of teaching and guidance experience in private schools, including over seven years at Everest Academy.
+Trevor Small is the High School Vice Principal and Director of Guidance at Everest Academy.
+He has over a decade of combined teaching, guidance, and administrative experience in private schools, including ten years at Everest Academy.
 Trevor graduated from Lakehead University with a Bachelor of Science and Bachelor of Education.
-In the classroom, he strives to provide a comfortable and enjoyable learning environment that encourages risk taking, while maintaining a high academic standard.
-As a member of the guidance team, his focus is to ensure students graduate from Everest Academy as well-rounded individuals, ready to achieve their goals.
+Pedagogically, his focus is to help provide a comfortable and enjoyable school environment that encourages risk-taking, all while maintaining a high academic standard.
+Alongside the teaching staff at Everest, Trevor strives to provide students with opportunities for personal growth, in areas such as responsibility, accountability, and self-advocacy.
 Trevor is a registered member of the Ontario College of Teachers.

 Women's Lacrosse coach &